- Thursday, July 21, 9 a.m. to 4 p.m.

 Although supervision is increasingly recognized as being of value in a range of helping professions, there are still many who do not receive supervision (Westergaard, 2013).
 Direct care workers who have little or no education for their positions, comprise a major segment of the behavioral health workforce (Hoge, Morris, Daniels, Stuart, Huey, and Adams, 2007).
 Non-clinicians who provide services are often unfamiliar with the concept of supervision because it is not viewed as central to their work.
 Yet these workers engage in direct care relationships with clients using clinical skills to work toward positive change (Westergaard, 2013).
 Education and support of workers has been well recognized as crucial to effective practice in clinical social work.
 (Bogo and McKnight, 2006).
 Strengthening the skills of direct care workers can benefit the people they serve and the organizations where they work.
-As healthcare reform in the US dramatically increases the number of people who will have access to treatment, it becomes more urgent to strengthen the competencies of direct care workers in order to meet the nation's healthcare needs (Daily, Morris and Hoge, 2015).
+As healthcare reform in the US dramatically increases the number of people who will have access to treatment, it becomes more urgent to strengthen the competencies of direct care workers in order to meet the nation’s healthcare needs (Daily, Morris and Hoge, 2015).
 This seminar will highlight common clinical dynamics encountered by direct care staff and introduce participants to the need for and the concept of supervision for this group.
-Presenters will share models of supervision and training being applied on an inpatient adolescent unit and with outreach teams serving young adults with emerging and ongoing mental health challenges in the community.
+Presenters will share models of supervision and training being applied on an inpatient adolescent unit and with residential and outreach teams serving young adults with emerging and ongoing mental health challenges in the community.
 Presenters will discuss the impact of supervision on job satisfaction, team cohesion, and client care.

 Joan Granucci Lesser, Ph.D.